Concepts

 Key takeaway

 Unused capital losses carry forward indefinitely in Australia and can be applied against capital gains in future financial years.
-They cannot reduce other income, only capital gains.
+They cannot reduce other income.
+From 1 July 2027, current-year and prior-year losses must be applied first to deferred non-residential gains, then deferred residential, non-residential and residential gains.

 This is general educational content, not tax advice.
 Individual circumstances vary.
 Consult a registered tax agent for advice specific to your situation.